to the episode

 Special Needs – Parents

-This podcast will give you more information of your rights as a parent raising a child with special needs and tips on how to navigate the system and promote inclusion for your child.
+This podcast will give you more information about your rights as a parent raising a child with special needs, an explanation of the tools and supports available, and tips for identifying inclusive child care programs and schools.

-There are many different types of special needs, and a child may have a combination of disabilities that make learning or other activities more difficult.
-Areas of developmental delays include communication, emotional and social, intellectual, and physical.
+There are many different types of special needs, and a child may have a combination of disabilities that may make learning or other activities more difficult.
+Some areas of developmental delays or disabilities include communication, emotional and social, intellectual, and physical.

-It is common and understandable for parents who learn that their child has special needs to react with strong emotions such as denial, anger, fear, or guilt.
-Some parents feel alone in their experience or worry that their child will not have a happy life.
-By recognizing and working through your emotions, you will be able to better meet the needs of your child, family, and yourself.
+It is common and understandable for parents who have learned that their child has special needs to react with strong emotions such as denial, anger, fear, or guilt.
+Some parents feel alone in their experience or worry about their child’s future.
+By recognizing and working through your emotions, you will be better able to meet the needs of your child, family, and yourself.
 You can learn to manage your emotions with some of these tips:

 - Communicating with others about how you are feeling.

 - Spending time with your child – and having fun while doing so!

 - Seeking help from family, friends, and local support groups in your area for parents who have children with special needs.

 - Learning more about your child’s special needs and educational and legal rights.

 - Taking care of yourself.
 It is difficult to meet the needs of your family and child